MCharming98/HMH2019-Android/README.md

-# HMH2019
+# InsideOut4869

-HMH2019 is an Android app for getting mental health data and providing feedback and future advice of kids.
+InsideOut4869 is an Android app for getting kid's mental health data and providing feedback and future advice for kids' parents.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.